 I pulled out the bottle of suppressants Daniel had given me.
 “I know.
 I met someone.
 He’s a survivor.
 He says the ritual’s a trap.
 These pills can help us.
 We get the others….”

-Tommy’s suddenly expression changed, like a mask slipping into place.
+Tommy’s expression suddenly changed, like a mask slipping into place.

 “You’re not taking those pills,” he said.